Patroklo/yii2-file-uploader/Readme.md

 Besides the "save()" method inherited from ActiveRecord class, there is a new method that saves the file object data called "saveAs" with two additional parameters in top of the original save boolean parameter:

+* FileName:
-* FileName: string that will define the file name of the file once it's uploaded into its final destination.
+> String that will define the file name of the file once it's uploaded into its final destination.
 Be aware that using this option will overwrite previously existing files.

+* Operations:
-* Operations: an array defining the operations that will be made to the file once it has been inserted / updated.
+> An array defining the operations that will be made to the file once it has been inserted / updated.

 ### Automatic file operations

 Defined as copy operations or in the "saveAs" method, these are automatic operations that will change the file once it has been inserted / updated.

+It's possible to nest different operations in the same file.
+This lets the developer to make more complex operations by separating them in multiple simple tasks.

+* action (string) (obligatory)
+    * resize
+    > Resizes the image to the selected dimensions (height and width)
+    * crop
+    > Crops the image with the selected dimensions (height, width, x start point and y start point) If not start point defined, it will use 0,0.
+    * size
+    > Saves the image with less quality in order to decrease it's weight.
+It will decrease its quality until it has less size than defined.
+    * crop_middle
+    > Crops the image just in the middle, it's only necessary to define the cropping height and weight.

+* height (integer) (optional)
+> Defines in pixels the height of the image after its resize-cropping.

+* width (integer) (optional)
+> Defines in pixels the width of the image after its resize-cropping.

+* master (integer) (optional)
+> Only used with the **resize** action, defines how will be resized the image:
+		const NONE    = no constrain
+		const WIDTH   = reduces by width
+		const HEIGHT  = reduces by height
+		const AUTO    = max reduction
+		const INVERSE = minimum reduction
+		const PRECISE = doesn't keep image ratio)

+* offset_x (integer) (optional)
+> Defines the starting point in the x axis where the system will start cropping the image.

+* offset_y (integer) (optional)
+> Defines the starting point in the y axis where the system will start cropping the image.

+* size (integer) (optional)
+> In bytes, the maximum file size that can have the image.
+If it's larger, then the system will lower its quality until it becomes smaller.

-They can be defined as an array:
+They will be defined as an array:

+	  array['action'	=> 'resize',
-	  array['action'	=> 'resize' (crop, etc... there must be a valid yurkinx/image method) 'height'	=> NULL/pixels,
+	 		'height'	=> NULL/pixels,
 	 		'width'		=> NULL/pixels,
 	  		'master'	=> NULL/int, (constrain reduction, defined like: